-These recommendations were developed to help reduce the spread of EAB in potentially infested wood, particularly within the EAB quarantine (www.emeraldashborer.wi.gov under Maps for area currently quarantined for EAB).
-While movement of ash is legal within the quarantined area, EAB spreads slowly on its own and there are many communities and woodlands within the quarantine where this pest is not yet present.
-If you have to take down dead or dying ash within the quarantined area, you should consider that its wood may be infested and thus poses a risk of introducing EAB into a new location.
+These recommendations were developed to help reduce the spread of EAB in potentially infested wood, particularly within the EAB quarantine.
+Moving ash is legal within the quarantined area.
+However, EAB spreads slowly on its own and many communities and woodlands within the quarantine are still EAB-free.
+If you have to take down dead or dying ash within the quarantined area, consider that its wood may be infested and thus poses a risk of introducing EAB into a new location.
 As part of a good neighbor/good business policy, you can significantly reduce the risk of your wood being the source of a new infestation by following these recommendations.